T3m3z/spotprices2ha/README.md

 ## Margin and transmission fees

 If you want, you can add transmission and other extra fees to the spot prices.
+Price2 is added to prices between SHF Price2 start and SHF Price2 stop (only hours matter in the UI even though you can set minutes).
+Outside those hours Price1 will be added and used in the internal logic.

 ![Controlling of extra fees](/img/extra-fees.PNG)